yeskunall/docs/properties.md

 ### Money

 A money field with a currency.
-Money properties can have up to 2 digits after coma.
+Money properties can have up to 2 digits after the comma.

 ```yaml
 - { name: price, type: money, options: { currency: 'EUR' } }